OHDSI/gaiaCatalog/examples/data/gaia_catalog_guide.md

   - Standard properties include name, description, dateCreated, dateModified, datePublished, expires, license, [citation](https://schema.org/citation), version, [keywords](https://schema.org/keywords), [measurementTechnique](https://schema.org/measurementTechnique), [measurementMethod](https://schema.org/measurementMethod), creator, funder and provider
   - mainEntity
     - Indicates the primary entity described in some page or other CreativeWork
-    - TermSet: "Place", "Person", "Household", "Establishment", "Entangled"
+    - Has a controlled vocabulary: "Place", "Person", "Household", "Establishment", "Entangled"
   - includedInDataCatalog
     - A data catalog which contains this dataset
-    - GaiaCatalog
+    - Our data catalog is named the GaiaCatalog
   - isBasedOn
     - A resource from which this work is derived or from which it is a modification or adaptation
     - Can take the form of an array of resources